stong1108/WikiRacer/README.md

 ***

 ### Methods
 WikiRacer takes a breadth-first search (BFS) approach to finding possible paths.
 WikiRacer explores paths by going down one level at a time: it first looks at all children links from the starting page, then looks at each child's links (and so forth).
 This approach requires a lot of memory & processing since the number of links to check grows substantially, but it finds the shortest path (Dijkstra's algorithm for an unweighted graph).
+BFS for this large graph has a complexity of *O*(*b<sup>d+1</sup>*), where *b* represents the average number of branches (links extending from a page), and *d* represents the distance (number of pages) from the start.

 ***